-At Mawgan-in-Pydar Primary School, we encourage a love and confidence in writing.
+At Mawgan-in-Pydar Primary School, we aim to encourage a love for and confidence in writing.

 We aim for pupils to:

 Pupils are taught to develop their competence in the two dimensions of transcription and composition.
-Opportunities to develop pupil’s literacy skills are capitalised upon in all areas of the curriculum and this is promoted through use of the Cornerstones Curriculum.
+Opportunities to develop pupil’s literacy skills are capitalised upon in all areas of the curriculum.

-In KS2, writing skills are developed not only in English lessons, but across the curriculum also; the same high standard of writing is expected from the children, regardless of the subject area.
+In all key stages, writing skills are developed not only in English lessons, but across the curriculum; the same high standard of writing is expected from the children, regardless of the subject area.

 As with reading, writing for pleasure and enjoyment is something to be encouraged.
 Opportunities for creative writing should be spontaneous and accessible to children in both English lessons and elsewhere in the timetable.
-For EYFS, there should be opportunities to write freely, through their structured play, both inside and outside.
+For EYFS, there are opportunities to write freely, through their structured play, both inside and outside.